-(Paragraphs 8.4 and 8.6)
+(Paragraphs 10.4 and 10.6)

-[Specify the descriptions of individuals, each description of which is referred to as a class within the Patients’ Constituency, and the minimum number of members of each class – Note 8.
-If there are no classes within the Patients’ Constituency, specify the minimum number of members in the Patients’ Constituency – Note 7.]
+[Specify the descriptions of individuals, each description of which is referred to as a class within the Patients’ Constituency, and the minimum number of members of each class.
+If there are no classes within the Patients’ Constituency, specify the minimum number of members in the Patients’ Constituency.]

-ANNEX 4 – COMPOSITION OF BOARD OF GOVERNORS
+ANNEX 4 – COMPOSITION OF COUNCIL OF GOVERNORS

-(Paragraphs 11.2 and 11.3 and Notes 13 to 18)
+(Paragraphs 14.2 and 14.3)

 [Elected governors – specify the number of governors to be elected by each constituency, or by each class within a constituency, as appropriate.